mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 A. Single
 B. Married filing jointly (with a disclosure)
-C. **Married filing separately correct**
+C. Married filing separately correct
 D. Head of household

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 57% of students.

 Correct Answer Explanation for C: